 WHY THIS MATTERS

 Central Kalimantan–and especially Palangka Raya–has no visible, inclusive community space, no alternative creative-knowledge hub, and limited locally grounded space for deep dialogue.
-This something critical to create, particularly for empowering women.
+This is something critical to create, particularly for empowering women.

 Despite a rich Indigenous Dayak heritage and a growing population of artists, thinkers, scientists, and community organizers, there is nowhere for these people to regularly gather, share, collaborate, or build solutions together.